 Trust me, I am afraid of things.
 I am afraid of school shooters and terrorists and the notion of the world my children might grow up in.

-But I don’t want to let fear stop me from being Jesus to whomever is placed in front of me.
+But I don’t want to let fear stop me from being Jesus to whoever is placed in front of me.

 I also don’t want to confuse bravery and boldness with argumentative social media political rhetoric.
 (Yes, there I said it.)
 We are very good at hiding behind keyboards to debate politics in the name of Christianity but at the cost of the Gospel.
 (Yes, I went there too.)